If you’re wondering what to do at Disney’s Magic Kingdom, you’re in the right place.

 While lunch and dinner are more expensive sit-down meals, breakfast is a quick service option which makes it both affordable and quicker.

-You do need to make sure you have a reservation as the demand means you won’t usually be able to just walk up on the day and get a seat, but if you’ve got any Beauty and the Beast fans in the family, this is one of the best things to do in the Magic Kingdom.
+You do need to make sure you have a reservation as the demand means you won’t usually be able to just walk up on the day and get a seat, but if you’ve got any Beauty and the Beast fans in the family, this is one of the best things to do in the Magic Kingdom (and you can use my guide on how to make hard-to-find Disney dining reservations here).

 3. Take a Ride on Space Mountain